 My Career Story

-Ten years ago, I found myself crying in my shower.
+On an otherwise typical moring in 2004, I found myself crying in my shower.
 Laying in the fetal position, I was distraught with the feelings emerging inside.
 I was a rising star lawyer, seemingly on top of the world.
 Many had invested in me to get here.
 Yet, I did not want to go to work.

 Top of my class in law school, a genius legal writer, I had become a “success” rather fast.
 In law school, I started my own business.
 Chicago’s top criminal defense lawyers hired me to write their briefs.